-Originally posted at Tempo: a Quarterly Review of New Music:
+Originally posted in Tempo: a Quarterly Review of New Music:

 When Eleanor Knight began researching her libretto for Silk Moth, she had to decide how to frame an opera about honour violence.
 Meeting women whose lives it had ruptured through the Iranian and Kurdish Women’s Rights Organisation, she confronted the usual images that accompany the dozen-or-so honour killings per year in the UK media.
 Between the ‘old, faded school photos’ that illustrate victimhood and the male perpetrators with ‘blankets over their heads … shoved into waiting police cars’, she saw a gulf of painful complexity.
 ‘What’, she asks, ‘of the mothers?’.1